 The VPP includes several component services:

 Violence Intervention Project (VIP): The nationally recognized and evidence, hospital-based violence intervention program.

-- The Bridge Project: a Domestic Violence initiative to break the cycle of intimate partner and sexual violence.
+- The Bridge Program: a Domestic Violence Program to break the cycle of intimate partner violence.

 - VPP Educational Programs: The VPP offers two different educational programs tailored tot he needs of our Baltimore City youth with strong focus surrounding decision making and future goal setting.